 Accomplished, passionate, driven and creative programmer with over a decade of experience solving problems at every level of the software engineering lifecycle, from requirements analysis to deployment.
 Strong team player with a love of the craft and a constant desire to explore, create, and solve.
 Comfortable on both small and large systems.
 Core skills center around backend software for Internet applications, object oriented design, test driven development, tool development, and API design.
 Never happy standing still.

-- Technologies: Object-Oriented Design, Linux, Apache Kafka, Docker, InfluxDB, Vertica, MySQL, PostgreSQL
+- Technologies: Object-Oriented Design, Docker, Kubernetes, Virtualization, Linux, Apache Kafka, Docker, InfluxDB, Vertica, MySQL, PostgreSQL

 Senior Software Engineer II

 Key engineer capable of working on diverse projects and products.